 Roadmap

-quint-code is actively developed.
-Here's what's coming — not promises, but directions we're building toward.
+Haft is actively developed.
+Here's what's shipped and what's coming — not promises, but directions we're building toward.

 HTTP server that manages the decision database.
 For solo advanced use, it runs on localhost and